troilus/uv-k1-k5v3-firmware-custom-f4/README.md

 * remove 200Tx, 350Tx and 500Tx,
 * unlock TX on all bands needs only to be repeat 3 times,
 * code refactoring and many memory optimization,
-* displays the live screen of the Quansheng K5 on your computer via a USB-to-Serial cable,
+* stream the live screen of the Quansheng K5 to K5Viewer and capture screenshots over a USB-to-Serial cable,
 * and more...

 ## Main features from Egzumer: